zchmielewska/actuaryr/cran-comments.md

 ## Test environments
-* windows 10, R 3.5.0
+* windows 10, R 3.6.2
 * ubuntu 12.04 (on travis-ci), R 3.6.2

-## R CMD check results
+## R CMD check --as-cran results

-There were no ERRORs, WARNINGs nor NOTEs.
+There were no ERRORs nor WARNINGs.
+There was 1 NOTE that this is a new submission.